jrbarnhart/key-word-kingdom/README.md

   ```
   npm i
   ```
-  3. Create a .env file in the project's root directory with the following contents:
+  3. Create a .env.local file in the project's root directory with the following contents:
   ```
     DATABASE_CONNECTION_STRING: "your:database/string"
     SESSION_SECRET: "yourSessionSecret"